flutter/website/hot-reload.md

 In addition to edge cases, you might also encounter the rare scenarios where hot reload is not supported at all.
 These include:

-*   Changed source files have compilation errors
+*   Changed source files have compilation errors.
-*   Enumerated types are renamed into regular classes or regular classes are renamed into enumerated types.
+*   Enumerated types are changed to regular classes or regular classes are changed to enumerated types.
 For example, if you change:

     ```
 enum Color {